Crux and long cycles in graphs: Random subgraphs

 Enumerate edges of $Q^m$ as $e_1,e_2,\ldots,e_{m2^{m-1}}$; let $I_i$ be the indicator random variable that $e_i\in E(Q^m_{p_1})$ and let $\mathcal{F}_i$ be the $\sigma$-algebra generated by $(I_j)_{j\leq i}$.
 Consider the edge-exposure martingale $X_0,X_1,\ldots,X_n$ and $Y_1,\dots, Y_n$ with

-Note that changing one $I_i$ makes $|B|$ by at most $2 m^4$ and $|N_Q[B]|$ by at most $2m^{5}$, since any vertex for which $e_i$ is critical is in a component of order less than $m^4$ in $Q^m_{p_1}-e_i$ containing exactly one endpoint of $e_i$, and such a component has at most $m^5$ neighbours in $Q^m$.
-Thus the martingale is $2m^4$-Lipschitz and $2m^{5}$-Lipschitz respectively, and by Azuma's inequality we have
+Note that changing one $I_i$ changes $|B|$ by at most $2 m^4$ and $|N_Q[B]|$ by at most $2m^{5}$, since any vertex for which $e_i$ is critical is in a component of order less than $m^4$ in $Q^m_{p_1}-e_i$ containing exactly one endpoint of $e_i$, and such a component has at most $m^5$ neighbours in $Q^m$.
+Thus the martingales are $2m^4$-Lipschitz and $2m^{5}$-Lipschitz respectively, and by Azuma's inequality we have